cacheflowe/ctd-creative-coding/classes/class-05.md

 General advice for cleaner, better code
 - Practice
-- Ask for feedback from your peers or mentors
+- Ask for feedback from your peers or mentors (or AI)
 - Study techniques!
 What are people in the industry talking & writing about
   - Watch talks from conferences
   - Read blog posts